kevingonzalez7997/Deployment_4/README.md

 </pre>

 ### 7. Installing CloudWatch
 Minimizing downtime is one of the main concepts for a successful application.
-In order to optimize the application from the previous build a monitor system has been implemented.
+To optimize the application from the previous build a monitor system has been implemented.
 Since we are using AWS, Cloudwatch was utilized to maintain the native Integration.
 Another pro is that, it is more cost-efficient as you only pay for the services that you need.

 To install run
 -`Wget https://amazoncloudwatch-agent.s3.amazonaws.com/ubuntu/amd64/latest/amazon-cloudwatch-agent.deb` to download the install package file